 In October 2016, Coles and Velocity launched a partnership which had been rumoured for some time, opening up the the opportunity to transfer your hard-earned flybuys points over to your Velocity Frequent Flyer account.

 Coles are now treating flybuys as their own flexible points currency, building on their large number of existing points earn partnerships already in place and adding new transfer partners.

-Note: The flybuys and Etihad Guest partnership will come to an end on 31st July 2018.
-Which means linked members will no longer be able to redeem flybuys points for Etihad Guest Miles, collect flybuys points via the flybuys-Etihad booking portal or link flybuys and Etihad Guest memberships after this date.
+Note: The flybuys and Etihad Guest partnership came to an end on 31st July 2018.
+Which means linked members are no longer be able to redeem flybuys points for Etihad Guest Miles, collect flybuys points via the flybuys-Etihad booking portal or link flybuys and Etihad Guest memberships after this date.
 This is the final blow to a relationship that has been suspended since December 2017.